schneik80/IMA-PowerTools/docs/Share Menu.md

 **Change Share Settings** allows you to adjust the active documents share settings from the same menu.

-**Open on Web** opens the active document's details page in Fusion Team web client.

 Settings control:

 - Turn sharing on and off.